john-farina/Zoltar/README.md

 <a name="readme-top"></a>
 what did i do in this project

+About:

+For this project i used Vanilla JS so i could fully master and understand what it has to offer, I created this based off of the real Fortune Teller machines you would find in a arcade.
+Using Zoltar which originated in the movie "Big" as the face of the project.

+Short Explanation:

 ### heavily designed it with CSS everything other then the image of zoltar is with CSS,
 - moving Hand
 - Left hand with the table to create depth